salonijoshi1980/Dsa-patterns-cpp-saloni/README.md

 Welcome to my **personal learning journey** through Data Structures and Algorithms (DSA) in C++ 🚀.
 This repository is a space where I document my understanding, mistakes, breakthroughs, and patterns that shape my thinking — not for job interviews, but for **sharpening my problem-solving ability**, improving my **cognitive discipline**, and **stimulating my personality and mind**.

----

-## 📌 Why This Repository?
+## ✨ Why I Built This Repo

 I created this repository:
+- To train my brain to think in patterns.
 - To build a consistent **problem-solving mindset** 🧩
+- To improve my logic, clarity, and consistency.
-- To **track my daily learning and pattern-solving progress**
+- To track what I’m learning daily and how I solved real problems(mean pattern-solving progress).
+- To get better at **Competitive Programming** and **Future work**.
+- To keep pushing even when things feel hard.
-- To **understand core DSA patterns** deeply rather than rushing to "complete DSA"
+- To **understand core DSA patterns** deeply rather than rushing to "complete DSA".
-- To **write, reflect, and improve** through code and notes
+- To **write, reflect, and improve** through code and notes.
-- To keep a **public record of my growth** as a problem solver, not just a coder
+- To keep a **public record of my growth** as a problem solver, not just a coder.

 ---